lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

 Here's the debug log that appears in OpenOCD when we run `flash-app.sh`...

+The firmware is flashed to PineTime via OpenOCD and ST-Link...

 ```
 > Executing task in folder pinetime-rust-mynewt: bash -c -l ' scripts/nrf52/flash-app.sh && echo ✅ ◾ ️Done! ' <